AyanMemon296/GTU-Study-Mates/README.md

   - **Copyright infringement claims**
   - **Permanent removal from hosting platforms**
 - This project is shared for **educational purposes only**, not for commercial misuse or unethical replication.
+> ⚠️ This project is strictly protected.
+You are **not allowed** to reuse, copy, host, or modify any part of this code or design.
+Violations will lead to copyright actions.

 ---